 Our special needs ministry reaches entire families — not only the children with special needs — because entire families are impacted by a child’s disability.
 As children’s ministers, we know how important it is for families to attend church together.
 But families also need the opportunity to go to Bible studies, church events, and other activities together.
 They need our church’s acceptance, support, and assistance.
 So we’ve designed these special needs programs specifically around families.

-Support — We support families in other ways as well.
+We support families in other ways as well.
 We minister to families — including those outside our church — by hosting speakers who address topics relevant to special needs families.
-We have an additional respite program called Drop-and-Shop in December to give parents time to finish Christmas details or take a break from the season’s hustle.
+Our church has an additional respite program called Drop-and-Shop in December to give parents time to finish Christmas details or take a break from the season’s hustle.
 Each summer our ministry offers an adapted VBS program the same week that our church sponsors regular VBS so children with special needs aren’t left out.
 Each year our ministry also sponsors one family for a one-week special needs family camp.

 I once thought it was necessary to have a structured program completely set up and prepared for every child with every special need known before the first child walked through the door.
 Here’s the real-world wake-up call to that thinking: You can never be totally prepared for every person who attends your church.
 Each child is unique, and each child’s needs are unique.
 It’s impossible to be prepared for everything that might come up.
 But as long as you accept and love everyone who enters God’s house, he’ll provide the help you need.